 The absolute or relative local file system path to modify.
-May contain both $\setminus$ and / as path separators.
+May contain both \setminus and / as file separators.

 oldext

 The old extension that can be removed (case insensitive, no . at the start).
 Use null to not remove an old extension.